brockhager/neuroswarm/docs/review/pr-body-ci.md

 Overview
 - This PR addresses stability issues surrounding the Admin Node e2e tests and CI reproducibility.
 Key changes include:
   - Pin Playwright to a stable version used locally to reduce test flakiness.
-  - Enforce deterministic installs using `npm ci` with a CI lockfile validation step.
+  - Enforce deterministic installs using `pnpm -C admin-node install --frozen-lockfile` with a CI lockfile validation step (check `pnpm-lock.yaml`).
   - Update seed scripts to compute and write the real `genesisSha256` to `governance-timeline.jsonl` in the repository root and `admin-node` copy so the observability endpoints match seeded data.
   - Add `SafetyService` (safe mode + `POST /v1/admin/shutdown`) to protect mutating endpoints under maintenance.
   - Improve `AnchorService` to honor verification state and multiple txSignature fields reported by observability.